NSAPH/National-Causal-Analysis/HealthOutcomes/readme.md

 SAS code to create analytic data set
 ================
 Ben Sabath
-June 16, 2021
+June 23, 2021

 This directory contains code we use to create our initial mortality data set prior to merging it with the confounder and exposure data.
-We use the Medicare Beneficiary summary file from 1999-2016 to create this data set.
+We use the Medicare Beneficiary summary file ( 100% MBSF - MASTER BENEFICIARY SUMMARY FILE (MBSF) base, years) from 1999-2016 to create this data set.

 ## Input data